We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

 Their policy states:

-If you flip a couple of pages to figure out the definition of media content, you’ll see the policy covers a broad array of situations that the general liability policy does not cover.
+If you flip a couple of pages to the definition of media content, you’ll see the policy covers a broad array of situations that the general liability policy does not cover.
 Additionally, it excludes claims arising from advertisements, which are not covered under the commercial general liability policy.
 This way, you avoid a double insured situation.

 The Rub